Eadgyth/Programming-Editor/README.md

 This is a text editor, written in Java, which can be used for programming.
-A programming project can be easily set to use built-in functions to run an application for testing.
+A programming project can be easily set to use built-in functions to run code for testing.
 Also, several projects, which can be switched between, can be set in parallel.
 Project categories so far are Java, Perl, Python, R and HTML.
 A "generic" project may be as well defined to run self-chosen system commands.
 The program includes a basic console, a file explorer and a basic syntax highlighting.
 <p>